Allen589/DressMe/README.md

 # DressMe Desktop App

-This is a cross platform desktop application built on electron
+This is a cross platform desktop application built on Electron

 ### Version
 1.0.0